Installing JIRA Data Center

 - Ensure that the new host can access the shared home directory (e.g. ensure that you can read the contents of the shared JIRA directory and have write access to it)

-- Copy the local home directory from the first node to this new node.
+- Stop JIRA on the first node and then copy the local JIRA Home directory from the first node to the new node.

 - Alter the cluster.properties file to reference the new node id.
 All node ids must be unique among nodes.